sola-st/suppression_study/README.md

 **Notes**:
 * If no explicit path is written, by default all code files are in *src/suppression_study/experiments* and result files are in *data/results*.

-* Remember to run `pip install -e .` from the root of this project to make the modules available.
+* Some file executions use `grep`, which may display the warning message:
+`grep: warning: * at start of expression.`
+This warning can be safely ignored and does not affect the execution.

 * The file names of the generated tables and plots in the *data/results* folder:
   * Table 2 &emsp; suppressions_per_repo.tex + commits_and_histories.tex